qrohlf/qrohlf.github.io/_posts/2014-12-26-blinky-a-micro-tv-zapper-kit.md

 ![Power Rails Connected](/images/blinky/programmer_power.jpg)
 <span class="caption">ISP power connections</span>

-Next, we'll add the ATtiny85 chip.
+<span id="add-attiny">Next</span>, we'll add the ATtiny85 chip.
 The pinout for this chip can be found in its [datasheet](/images/blinky/atmel-2586-avr-8-bit-microcontroller-attiny25-attiny45-attiny85_datasheet.pdf).
 On the physical chip, the top left of the chip will be marked with a small dot.
 If you plug the chip in backwards, it **will fry the chip**, so be careful and pay attention to the dot!

 ![Attiny85 Pinout](/images/blinky/attiny85_pinout.png)
 <span class="caption">ATtiny85 pinout</span>